 Preparing Steak

-It’s always best to avoid pre-cut frozen stir fry packets from your local supermarket.
-Select and cut the beef yourself, then place it in the freezer for at least 20 minutes.
+For starters, it’s always best to avoid pre-cut frozen stir fry packets from your local supermarket.
+Secondly, you should select and cut the beef yourself.
+After that, you should then place it in the freezer for at least 20 minutes.

-Once it’s partially frozen, it’ll be easier to slice and make sure you slice against the grain.
+Once it’s partially frozen, it’ll be easier to slice.
+When slicing, make sure you slice against the grain.
 This technique will help reduce the toughness of the meat.

 Tenderizing Beef